MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

     > [!Note]
     > Currently, the only [meeting-exclusion rule](meeting-exclusions-intro.md) that can be used with an ONA query is the [Tenant default meeting exclusion rule](meeting-exclusion-concept.md#default-meeting-exclusion-rule).
 As you build your query, this rule is selected by default; it cannot be deselected.

+5. If you want the query to run repeatedly, on a regular schedule, select **Auto-refresh**.
+(For more information, see [Auto-refresh option for queries](query-auto-refresh.md).)
-5. Under **Select metrics**, select **Strong and Diverse tie scores**.
+6. Under **Select metrics**, select **Strong and Diverse tie scores**.
-6. Under **Select filters**, select the groups of people for whom you want to see results.
+7. Under **Select filters**, select the groups of people for whom you want to see results.
 This section offers two optional filters, one for selecting "tie-origin" employees, and the other for selecting "tie-destination" employees.
 For more information, see [Select filters](#select-filters).
-7. Under **Organizational data**, select the attributes that you want to appear in the results along with the metrics data.
+8. Under **Organizational data**, select the attributes that you want to appear in the results along with the metrics data.
 You can use these attributes to further summarize the results to create analyses that compare and contrast the collaboration of different groups in the organization.
-8. Select **Run**.
+9. Select **Run**.
 The query takes a few minutes to complete.
-9. On the **Queries > Results** page, the query status initially shows as **Submitted**.
+10. On the **Queries > Results** page, the query status initially shows as **Submitted**.
 After the query status changes to **Succeeded**, you can view it or download it (as a .csv file).

 > [!Note]
 > You can view, copy, export, and visualize query results in different ways for different query types.
 The topic [View, download, and export query results](../use/view-download-and-export-query-results.md) describes how to see and share results.
 For example, you can [view query results](../use/view-download-and-export-query-results.md#view-query-results), [download and import query results](../use/view-download-and-export-query-results.md#download-and-import-query-results), and [use an OData feed in Power BI](../use/view-download-and-export-query-results.md#get-a-link-for-an-odata-feed-to-use-in-power-bi).